 Figure 2-2.
-BNL Water Consumption Trend, 1998-2007.
+BNL Water Consumption Trend, 1998-2008.

 BNL is a participant in the New York Independent System Operator (NYISO) Special Case Resource (SCR) Program, which is an electric load reduction curtailment program.
 Through this program, the Laboratory has agreed to reduce electrical demand during critical days throughout the summer when NYISO expects customer demand to meet or exceed the available supply.
 In return, BNL receives a rebate for each megawatt reduced on each curtailment day.
-No curtailment days were requested in 2007, in part due to mild weather.
-However, mere participation in this program produced a rebate of \$55,000.
-The Laboratory continues to keep electric loads at a minimum during the summer, by scheduling operations at RHIC to avoid peak demand periods.
-This scheduling allowed BNL to save nearly \$4 million in electric costs in 2007 and greatly helps maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all of its users' needs.
+No curtailment days were reguested in 2008, in part due to mild weather.
+However, mere participation in this program produced a rebate of \$45,000.
+The Laboratory continues to keep electric loads at a minimum during the summer, by scheduling operations at the Relativistic Heavy Ion Collidar (RHIC) to avoid peak demand periods.
+This scheduling allowed BNL to save \$4.2 million in electric costs in 2008 and greatly helps maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all of its users' needs.

-BNL also maintains a contract with the New York Power Authority (NYPA) that resulted in an overall cost avoidance of \$20.4 million in 2007.
+BNL also maintains a contract with the New York Power Authority (NYPA) that resulted in an overall cost avoidance of \$19 million in

+2008.
 The Laboratory will continue to seek alternative energy sources to meet its future energy needs, support federally required "green" initiatives, and reduce energy costs.

-In 2007, the Laboratory purchased a portion of "green energy" for the newly constructed Research Support Building, avoiding 265,000 lbs of CO2.
-In addition, biofuels were used in several applications.
+In 2008, LIPA issued a Request for Proposals for 50 MW of solar photovoltaic (PV) generating projects.
+The construction of a 37 MW solar array at the Laboratory site by BP Solar was one of four projects selected by LIPA for development.
+BNL and DOE are in the early stages of planning with the developers and have been assured that any potential project will have minimal environmental impact.

-In 2007, a solar heating system for the BNL swimming pool began operation.
-This small project was the first step toward meeting the Laboratory's energy needs with renewable sources.
-To reduce energy use at non-research facilities, other activities also were undertaken in 2007.
+To reduce energy use at non-research facilities, other activities also were undertaken in 2008.
 These activities included: